SasView/sasmodels/doc/guide/magnetism/magnetism.rst

 Polarisation/Magnetic Scattering
 ================================

-Spherical Polarimetry in SANS: This description allows for freedom in field/polarisation axis away from the detector plane i.e. allows in-beam direction or AC or rotational fields.

 For magnetic systems, the scattering length density (SLD = $\beta$) is a combination of the nuclear and magnetic SLD.
 For polarised neutrons, the resulting effective SLD depends on the spin state of the neutron before and after being scattered in the sample.